-If the pulp has already been assessed by Nordic Ecolabelling, the requirement is fulfilled.
-Provide information on the trade name, production site and the manufacturer of the assessed pulp.
+If the pulp has already been inspected by Nordic Ecolabelling, the requirement is fulfilled.
+Provide information on the trade name, production site and the manufacturer of the inspected pulp.

-- Pulp assessed by Nordic Ecolabelling: enclose information on the trade name, production site and the manufacturer of the pulp. - Pulp not assessed by Nordic Ecolabelling: the pulp manufacturer shall submit documentation required from the pulp mill with the aid of the web-based application tool.
+- Pulp inspected by Nordic Ecolabelling: enclose information on the trade name, production site and the manufacturer of the pulp. - Pulp not inspected by Nordic Ecolabelling: the pulp manufacturer shall submit documentation required from the pulp mill with the aid of the web-based application tool.